-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 For all the reflection of the shooting on security and leaders, ultimately the scare was caused by an altercation near a stairwell between adults who decided to fight at a graduation ceremony.

-A probable cause document explained SROs found two people fighting.
-Christopher Jermaine Owens, who was shot in the leg and was apprehended on charges that he was a sex offender and should not have been at the graduation, told police that he and his son got up to use the restroom “when they ran into two individuals who he has been in conflict with.”
+A probable-cause document explained SROs found two people fighting.
+Christopher Jermaine Owens, who was shot in the leg and was apprehended on charges he was a sex offender and should not have been at the graduation, told police he and his son got up to use the restroom “when they ran into two individuals who he has been in conflict with.”

 Police located a second victim on the north side of the building.
 He had a gunshot to his abdomen.
 The gunshot had appeared to have entered his abdomen, exited his buttocks and struck the other victim.
-One of the subjects involved, whose name was redacted, said that the shooter pulled a gun from his waist area, and said the “gun went off” striking him in the abdomen.
+One of the subjects involved, whose name was redacted, said the shooter pulled a gun from his waist area, and said the “gun went off” striking him in the abdomen.

 Both injured men were taken to area hospitals for their injuries.

 Kris E. Owens of Cape Girardeau, 20, was charged with first-degree assault and armed criminal action.
-Owens waived his formal arraignment and entered a not-guilty plea on Sept.
-16. Owens’ case review is scheduled on Nov.
-4 with Judge Scott Lipke presiding over the case.
+Owens waived his formal arraignment and entered a not-guilty plea Sept.
+16. Owens’ case review is scheduled Monday, Nov.
+4, with Judge Scott Lipke presiding over the case.

 Christopher J. Owens was charged with loitering within 500 feet of school property as a registered sex offender.
-Christopher J. Owens is in federal custody, and his case review is scheduled for Dec.
+He is in federal custody, and his case review is scheduled for Thursday, Dec.
 5.

 Connect with the Southeast Missourian Newsroom: